carmine560/trading-assistant/README.md

   * Trigger actions using the mouse and keyboard,
   * Schedule actions.

-> **Disclaimer**: This script does not analyze or make decisions for the user.
+> **Disclaimer**: This script does not analyze or make decisions for you.
+If
-> If the user has incorrect assumptions, they may lose more because this script
+> you operate under incorrect assumptions, the potential for loss may increase
-> can place orders more quickly and repeatedly.
-Use at your own risk.
+> because of the script’s fast and frequent order placement.
+Use at your own
+> risk.

 > **Warning**: This script is currently under heavy development.
 Changes in
 > functionality may occur at any time.